Oscillator Or Joystick Ambisonic Pan-Rotate

 Inside the Unit, Front View.

-ambisonic auto b
+ambisonic auto b format panner insides from the

 Ambisonic Panner Example Soundfile

 Here is an example soundfile where the theme tune from "Super Chicken" is played on a midi controlled analogue synth programmed in cubase and controlled via Oakley Sound mididacs.
-There are three parts being played and mixed down live with no multitracking as such.
+There are three parts being played and mixed down live with no multi-tracking as such.
 Part one is the bass being played on the hammond organ emulator.
 This is panned dead centre and as such will appear to come from all speakers equally.
 Part two is a popcorn voice doing the melody running through the panner running in auto mode rotating clockwise slowly.
 Part three is a cheesey filtered sawtooth doing super-chicken's clucks which I manipulated manually using the A+D pan-rotate.
 The B format was UHJ encoded in the A+D encoder rather than processed offline digitally (for now).
 The result was mp3ed using lame with variable bit rate, which is what you have here.

 Super Chicken Theme In UHJ Ambisonic Surround Sound